6 Warning Signs that you need to Change your Car Tyres

 Always check the manufacturing date of tyres when you buy.
 This date is usually a four digit number mentioned on the sidewall.
 The first two numbers indicate the week when the tyre was manufactured, while the remaining two digits indicate the year of manufacture.

 Checking for these cautionary signs at least fortnightly could save you investing extra time and effort in repair, and most importantly could avert a serious accident from occurring.
-If you enjoyed this article make sure you keep checking our news section, where you can read a number of our other blog posts such as the ten fastest cars in the world or our Top Gear debate.
+If you enjoyed this article make sure you keep checking our blog section, where you can read a number of our other blog posts such as the ten fastest cars in the world or our Top Gear debate.